What is invoice factoring?

 EU marketing push

-Full MVP v1.0 launched with web
+MVP v1.0 launched (i.e. ecosystem goes live) with web and optimised for mobile

 UK & EU marketing push continued